Grains of Sand

 Caution: This Erotica Sex Story contains strong sexual content, including mt/ft mt/Fa Teenagers Consensual Science Fiction Incest

 Yakhir lost the argument with Adilah.
 He tried to make his points with reason and intellect, never raising his voice.
 She stomped her foot, crossed her arms across her breasts and held her ground with growling, yelling and sun-blasted stubbornness.
-Maybe it was all of the death and loss he found surrounding him, but he acquiesced quickly and gathered a few volunteers.
-Thus at dawn Yakhir found himself inside the Shaheen compound wrapping the rank bodies or their parts in sheets from the beds and closets, and loading the bodies onto carts.
-When the house was cleared, he grabbed one of the donkeys lashed to the carts, guiding her to the cemetery where a mass grave had been excavated.
+Maybe it was all the death and loss he found surrounding him, but he acquiesced quickly and gathered a few volunteers.
+Thus, Yakhir found himself at dawn inside the Shaheen compound wrapping the rank bodies or their scattered parts in sheets from the beds and closets, and loading the bodies onto carts.
+When the house was cleared, he grabbed one of the donkeys hitched to the carts, guiding her to the cemetery where a mass grave had been excavated.
 They quietly placed each body into the hole, making sure to place the bodies rather than drop them under the careful eye of Adilah, who met them there.

-For a few poor hours, they could mourn, but that was all.
+They could mourn for a few, poor hours, but that was all.
 Chaos threatened to envelope the town with revenge killings.
 The Council needed to show itself and restore order, without guns, knives and warriors.
 Tragedy touched many homes and every clan, and the need for recognition and mourning in these many homes took precedence over the homes of the Council and other officials.

-As darkness chased away the heat and the nightly breeze brought cool and moisture from the west, Adilah drew Yakhir by the hand and led him to a back corner of the wall, far beyond the pool of light.
-Yakhir wanted to share everything in his heart but nothing would come out.
-They had been deliverers of their people with the great weapons of the past yet they felt no pride, only relief.
+As darkness chased away the heat and the nightly breeze brought coolness and moisture from the west, Adilah drew Yakhir by the hand and led him to a back corner of the wall, far beyond the pool of light.
+Yakhir wanted to share everything in his heart, but nothing would come out.
+They had been deliverers of their people with the great weapons of the past, yet they felt no pride, only relief.
 They had killed many and the burden of their deeds, just or not, rested heavy upon their heads.

 Yakhir had expected a final revenge upon his tormentors to feel sweet and filling; he felt nothing.
-Too many had died among the innocent and the guilty for him to take comfort in the demise of the clan of Shaheen.
-Yet he believed that he was supposed to celebrate the death of his enemies when what he felt most was a desire for the memory of their existence to simply vanish from the world.
+Too many had died among both the innocent and the guilty for him to take comfort in the demise of the clan of Shaheen.
+Although he was raised in the belief of celebrating the death of enemies, what he felt most was a desire for the memory of their existence to simply vanish from the world.
+The idea of celebrating felt foreign and vulgar.

-Without fanfare Adilah announced, "I want to make children now.
-Marry me tonight and we will start."
+Without fanfare Adilah broke his thoughts and said, “I want to make children now.
+Marry me tonight, and we’ll start.”

 Yakhir was taken aback by her request, wondering how she could be thinking of sex as they mourned the death of loved ones on all sides of their families.
 He could comprehend that rules of a standing house before marriage no longer applied, but still...